Pudim de Leite Condensado

 Medium·20 min

 Brazil's beloved condensed-milk flan: a dense, silky baked custard with a deep amber caramel that pools over the top when unmoulded.
-Unlike airy French crème caramel, the Brazilian version is firm, glossy and shot through with tiny bubble-holes from the blender.
+Unlike airy French crème caramel, the Brazilian version is firm, glossy and often shot through with tiny bubble-holes (the famous 'olhos') from baking a touch too hot or using boiling water in the bain-marie.

 A Brazilian icon thought to descend from the Portuguese 'pudim de priscos', popularised nationwide once canned condensed milk became widely available in the 20th century.